 Who deserves special recognition for their work, research, and dedication to archaeology?

-Voting closes on 10 February 2020, and all the winners of the 2020 Current Archaeology Awards will then be announced on 28 February as part of Current Archaeology Live!
+Below are all the nominees in this category.
+Voting has now closed, and all the winners of the 2020 Current Archaeology Awards will be announced on 28 February as part of Current Archaeology Live!
 2020.

 Roy has led excavations at the Roman villa site at Piddington, Northamptonshire, since 1979.
 Working with the Upper Nene Archaeology Society (of which Roy is the chair, directing UNAS excavations for over four decades), he has investigated the villa complex and ancillary buildings, as well as uncovering a preceding Iron Age settlement and traces of a possible Roman fort.
 In 1993, UNAS bought the local Wesleyan chapel, converting it into a museum displaying the project’s finds, as well as housing research and educational facilities.
 Roy began work as a graphic designer in London.
 He later took a Diploma in Archaeology at the University of Leicester, and later still an M.Phil in Archaeology at the University of Nottingham.
 For more on Piddington, see CA 358, 356, 297, 200, 194, 182, 146, 117, and 82.